looprock/megaphone/README.md

 DATA: {"id": "bar", "url": "http://localhost:18081/status"}

-If 'status' isn't in the root of your JSON output, you can pass a path in the url string by using a pipe after the url followed by a slash delimited path.
+If 'status' isn't in the root of your JSON output, you can pass two objects, 'addr' and 'jsonpath', inside 'url': addr - the full URL for your check, exactly what you'd pass inside url if status was in the root of your JSON output jsonpath - a slash delimited 'path' to you status.

 for instance if your check output looks like this:

 {"megaphone": {"status": "OK", "date": "2014-02-01T23:36:38CST", "message": "Everything is OK!", "id": "ok"}}

-You can use this for your url:
+You would use this to register your check:
-DATA: {"id": "bar", "url": "http://localhost:18081/status|megaphon/status"}
+DATA: {"id": "bar", "url": {"addr": "http://localhost:18081/status", "jsonpath": "megaphone/status"}}

 ## Verify check